interactionresearchstudio/moth-net/README.md

 - Press save to store your credentials.
 - Program a new ESP32 with the appropriate Firmware from the repository.
 This will now be your sensor.
 - Follow the wiring diagram for each sensor to connect the correct peripherals for your sensor.
-- **BUG:** Ensure your Home Wi-Fi network channel is the same as listed in the firmware of the Sensors and Device Hub.
 - Power up your devices and place then in the field.
 We recommend the Device hub be powered close to your Home network Router inside, but within line of sight of the sensors up to 50m.
 We recommend trial testing sending sensor data from the sensor to the hub and checking if it has been recorded on your Adafruit IO feed before leaving devices to collect data.

 ## Tests